Nubian Goat

 Where are they?

-Our Nubian goats can be found in the Children's Animal Center.
+Our Nubian goats can be found at Animal Discoveries.

 VIEWING TIPS

 The Nubians are easy to identify thanks to their long ears.
-Try to compare them to their portraits on the patio of the CAC and see if you can figure out who is who!
+Try to compare them to their portraits on the patio of Animal Discoveries and see if you can figure out who is who!

 Quick Facts